5 months ago

 I think that’s where people need to do a lot of work.
 There are some really cool insurance protocols that have been developed.
 I think of those more as infrastructure pieces for what a next-gen, fully composed financial instrument could look like.
 At the end of the day, you don’t want some insurer to purchase an open-source protocol and eventually shut it down.
 You want these things to be really innovative, to stay lean.

 You are a rare combination of entrepreneur and artist.
-How is your artistic talent reflected in your approach to business?
+As ConsenSys FinTech expert, how is your artistic talent reflected in your approach to business?
 And the other way around?

 Thanks for that question.
 I have a background in visual arts.
 I grew up drawing and painting, and that turned into design in the 90s.
 As a teenager, I built Websites and had clients for designs and identities.
 I did that all through college and increasingly got into the intersection between technology and the arts – whether it’s an interactive media project or in today’s world using neural networks and AI to create various styles of abstractions or using coding to generate parametric art.
 For me it’s always been very interesting to generate novelty and an emotional outcome, something beautiful using frontier tech.
 That’s very hard to monetize, unless maybe you’re a DJ making the visual background at a rave – that’s the only place people make money off that.